ehendrix23/aioharmony/README.rst

         start_activity      Switch to a different activity.
         power_off           Stop the activity.
         sync                Sync the harmony.
-        listen              Output everything HUB sends out
+        listen              Output everything HUB sends out.
+Use in combination with --wait.
+        activity_monitor    Monitor and show when an activity is changing.
+Use in combination with --wait to keep monitoring
+                            foractivities otherwise only current activity will be shown.
         send_command        Send a simple command.
         change_channel      Change the channel

     optional arguments:
       -h, --help            show this help message and exit --harmony_ip HARMONY_IP
+                            IP Address of the Harmony device, multiple IPs can be specified as a comma separated list without spaces.
+                            (default: None)
-                            IP Address of the Harmony device. (default: None) --discover            Scan for Harmony devices. (default: False) --harmony_port HARMONY_PORT
+      --discover            Scan for Harmony devices. (default: False) --protocol {WEBSOCKETS,XMPP}
-                            Network port that the Harmony is listening on.
+                            Protocol to use to connect to HUB.
+Note for XMPP one has to ensure that XMPP is enabledon the hub.
-                            (default: 5222)
+                            (default: None)
       --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
-                            Logging level for all components to print to the console. (default: INFO)
+                            Logging level for all components to print to the console. (default: ERROR)
+      --logmodules LOGMODULES
+                            Restrict logging to modules specified.
+Multiple can be provided as a comma separated list without any spaces.
+                            Use * to include any further submodules. (default:
+                            None)
       --show_responses      Print out responses coming from HUB. (default: False) --no-show_responses   Do not print responses coming from HUB. (default:
                             False)